-When deploying, Episerver's deployment automation engine performs the following steps.
+Episerver's deployment automation engine performs the following steps when deploying.

-- Files with the .log extension will not be included.
+- Files with the .log extension are not included.

-- If a file with the .txt extension cannot be read, (such as being locked by another process), it is skipped.
+- If a .txt file cannot be read, (for example, it is locked by another process), it is skipped.

 - Everything under wwwroot\App_Data\Blobs is excluded (should not be used in Azure).

-2. A new slot is created on the target environment
+2. Create a new slot on the target environment

 Extensions for application performance monitoring, are installed on the slot and configured according to DXP standards.

 Any configuration transforms included in the code package matching the target environment is applied on the target.
 See Environment configurations.